sindrebroch/ha-flexit/README.md

 # Flexit for HomeAssistant

 HomeAssistant-integration for controlling your Flexit ventilation unit.
-Tested with Flexit Nordic S3.
+Tested with Flexit Nordic S3 and Nordic S4.

 ## Features
 ### Climate-entity